This is a bug fix release with backwards compatible changes.

-- Fitting subsystems of a large database is explictly supported and tested for all implemented MCMC data types.
+Fitting subsystems of a large database is explicitly supported and tested for all implemented MCMC data types.
 Fixes a bug in ZPF error and activity error where having phases in the database that are inactive in the subsystem would raise errors (@bocklund - issue 118).

 This release includes small fixes for parameter generation.

 This change includes several new features and performance improvements.

 Drop Python 2 support (Python 2 is no longer supported on January 1, 2020).

 Update dask and distributed support to versions >=2. (@bocklund)

 Users can tweak the AICc penalty factor for each phase to nudge parameter selection towards adding more or fewer parameters based on user modeling intuition. (@bocklund)